Purchase College Foundation Gift Acceptance Policy

 Unless a specific exception is granted by the VPIA, the Foundation will immediately sell all gifts of property (including stock) so that it can invest the proceeds in accordance with the Foundation’s investment policies.

 Notwithstanding any other provision of this Policy, all naming gifts must be approved by the VPIA prior to acceptance.
+Gifts of $1M or more to name a physical space on campus must be approved by SUNY system administration.

-The Foundation has approved the following types of gifts subject to the guidelines and policies set forth below and established policies to be followed in the solicitation and acceptance of gifts and grants to the College.
+The Foundation has approved the following types of gifts subject to the guidelines and policies set forth below and established policies to be followed in the solicitation and acceptance of gifts and grants to the Foundation.

 Cash and Checks